Sarbanes–Oxley Act: Legal challenges

-Sarbanes-Oxley reporting tools
+Sarbanes–Oxley reporting tools

 Close scrutiny of corporate governance and greater responsibility placed on directors to vouch for the reports submitted to the SEC and other federal agencies, have resulted in the growth of software solutions aimed at reducing the complexity, time and expense involved in creating the reports.
 This trend accelerated in 2008 with the passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-Software as a service (SaaS) products allow corporate directors and internal auditors to assemble and analyze financial and other relevant data—including unstructured data—and create the needed reports quickly and without the need of an outside vendor.

-2021 Capitol insurrection charges

-Some twenty years after its implementation, a provision of the Sarbanes-Oxley Act, 18 U.S. Code § 1512, was introduced in the prosecution of many of the rioters of the Jan.
-6, 2021 Capitol insurrection.
-Some 40% were charged with corruptly impeding an official proceeding.